Staff of the Chicago Center on Democracy

 Andres Uribe

-Andres Uribe is a PhD student in Political Science.
+Andres Uribe is Einstein-Moos Postdoctoral Fellow at Stanford University.
+He completed his PhD in Political Science from the University of Chicago.
 His research broadly focuses on democracy and governance in contexts of violent political contestation.
 In particular, his dissertation project examines the ways in which armed nonstate actors seek to influence electoral and legislative outcomes.
 Other projects examine rebel group-political party transitions and the rhetorical strategies of anti-democratic politicians.
-At the Chicago Center on Democracy, he co-leads our research on the rhetorical strategies of populist politicians.
+At the Chicago Center on Democracy, he collaborates on research on the rhetorical strategies of populist politicians.

 Ipek Cinar

-Ipek is a PhD student in Comparative Politics at the University of Chicago.
-At the Chicago Center on Democracy, where she leads our construction of our Democratic Performance Index and co-leads our research on the rhetorical strategies of populist politicians.
+Ipek completed her PhD in Political Science from the University of Chicago.
+At the Chicago Center on Democracy, she leads our construction of our Democratic Performance Index and co-leads our research on the rhetorical strategies of populist politicians.
 Her research interests include democratic backsliding, comparative democratization, and political economy of regime transitions.
 She also studies quantitative methods and their computational applications to comparative politics.

 Eli Rau